ECronin1973/Applied_Statistics_MyWork/README.md

 ## Calculate Overlap

-We calculate the overlap between each element of combs and labels_milk.
-We export the output into overlaps.csv using the code:
+We calculated the overlap between each element of combs and labels_milk and exported the output into overlaps.csv using the code:

 ```<python>
 # Calculate the overlap between each element of combs and labels_milk.